icerpc/icerpc-docs/pages/docs/icerpc-core/dependency-injection/registering-server-as-a-di-service.md

 This server singleton is a default server: it uses the default server address ("icerpc://[::0]"), the default multiplexed transport (tcp) and `null` for its authentication options (so no TLS).

-If you want a more custom server, you can inject an `IOption<ServerOptions>`.
+If you want to add a more custom server, you can inject an `IOption<ServerOptions>`.
 For example:

 ```csharp
 using Microsoft.Extensions.DependencyInjection;